DigiBP/Team-24DIGIBP2/README.md

-Fetching Project Details: Using a combination of Google Sheets and custom logic (e.g., webhooks and scripting), the process fetches detailed project information related to each timesheet.
-This includes determining the project's current status and its customer details.
+Fetching Project Details and Customer Details: Using a combination of Google Sheets and custom logic (e.g., webhooks and scripting), the process fetches detailed project information related to each timesheet.
+This includes determining the project's current active status and if Customer is an internal or external client.

-Decision Making Using DMN: Decision Model and Notation (DMN) tables are utilized to ascertain whether the project is billable based on its status and other characteristics.
-This helps in categorizing the timesheets into billable and non-billable.
+Decision Making Using DMN: Decision Model and Notation (DMN) tables are utilized to ascertain whether the project is billable based on status.This helps in categorizing the timesheets into billable and non-billable.
+The default process goes forward only when the project is an active state and customer is an external client.

-**Step 5:** Allocate to Employees
+**Step 3:** Allocate to Employees

 ![image](https://github.com/DigiBP/Team-24DIGIBP2/assets/161338513/bc59d4dd-4d6d-4616-a28c-a10b603ec324)

 Employee Allocation: A specific process in Make checks the allocation of each employee to projects.
-This step ensures that timesheets are accurately associated with the right employee and project, which is crucial for accurate payroll processing.
+This step ensures that timesheets are accurately associated with the right employee and project, which is crucial for accurate Invoice processing.